TR EN

 OBJECTIVES AND CONTENTS

-Objectives of the Course Unit: The objective of this course is to enable students to develop and implement a design concept that incorporates residential functions (and optionally office spaces) within the context of a landscaped site.
-Throughout the course, students will engage in processes such as spatial analysis, structural constraints, functional programming, and design expression, ultimately delivering a project presentation at a professional standard.
+Objectives of the Course Unit: The aim of this course is to enable students to develop and implement a design concept that incorporates residential (and optionally office) functions within the context of a site with a landscape area.
+Students will experience the processes of spatial analysis, structural constraints, functional programming, and design expression, and will deliver a professional-level project presentation.

-Contents of the Course Unit: The course content encompasses the spatial and functional analysis of residential and optional office functions within a garden-related setting, the examination of existing physical conditions, the integration of these findings into the design process, and the development of an original interior architecture project.
-Students will present their projects using professional representation techniques and participate in jury evaluations.
+Contents of the Course Unit: The course content includes the spatial and functional analysis of residential (and optionally office) functions within the context of a site with a landscape area, the examination of existing physical conditions, the transfer of this data into the design process, and the development of an original interior architecture project.
+Students will present their projects using professional presentation techniques and participate in jury evaluations.

 KEY LEARNING OUTCOMES OF THE COURSE UNIT (On successful completion of this course unit, students/learners will or will be able to)